WurthElektronik/KiCad-Library/README.md

 [Würth Elektronik](https://www.we-online.com/) has a growing portfolio of models available for use in KiCad.
 These models allow KiCad users to easily design schematic and layout and view 3D model before producing PCB.

-For how to use models in GitHub repository, you can refer to the help document in this folder.
+For how to use models in GitHub repository, you can refer to the User_Guide_WE_KiCad_Library in this folder.
+If you have any advice or questions, please send email to libraries@we-online.com or Melon.Huang@we-online.com to let us know.

 **Please read Disclaimer carefully before downloading and using Würth Elektronik Models.**